 Total Aggregate Contract Value5 How many quotes are required?
 How should SBC approach the market?
 Who leads the procurement?
 Should the Contract be formally advertised?
 What type of Contract is required?
 Governance Process Who must approve contract award?
-This is in line with the Governance Scheme of Delegation 6 this value band and where the full business case has specified that there are information governance implications.
-Capital Monitoring Board Approval required for all capital projects that fall within this value band.
-Over £500,000 Formal tender process using: (1) SE Shared Services E-portal; (2) contracts finder; and (3) the UK Find a Tender Service where the contract value exceeds the relevant UK Procurement Thresholds.
-Most economically advantageous tender must be selected, achieving Best Value and value for money for Council.
+This is in line with the Governance Scheme of Delegation 6 and (3) the UK Find a Tender Service where the contract value exceeds the relevant UK Procurement Thresholds.
+OR Consider accessing national framework agreements where permitted and running mini competitions or call offs.
+Principles of fair access to public contracts must be followed, ensuring that local, SME and other suppliers have opportunity to compete. achieving Best Value and value for money for Council.
 The Procurement Team must be contacted for guidance and support.
-Authorised Officer in accordance with the Scheme of Delegation with support from the Procurement Team.
-Yes Use of SE Shared Services E- portal system is mandatory.
+Use of SE Shared Services E-portal, Contracts Finder and the UK Find a Tender Service system is mandatory.
+Principles of fair access to public contracts must be followed, ensuring that local, SME and other suppliers have opportunity to compete. support from the Procurement Team. portal system is mandatory.
 Procurement must also be advertised on Contracts Finder and the UK Find a Tender Service.
-Please seek advice from the HB Public Law and the Procurement Team.
+Procurement Team.
 All contracts to be sealed by HB Law.
-All Contracts to be sealed.
-Project must be on the forward procurement plan to Cabinet or separate Cabinet authority and/or may require a Cabinet Report to be submitted for Cabinet approval.
-(Please seek advice from the Procurement Team or HB Public Law.)
-Cabinet approval is required.
-Any contract over £500k is a significant decision and must be approved prior to procurement and prior to any contract award.
-Consider accessing national framework agreements where permitted and running mini competitions or call offs.
-Use of SE Shared Services E- portal, Contracts Finder and the UK Find a Tender Service 333. and Mini business case to be approved by Strategic Procurement Review Board
+All Contracts to be sealed. authority and/or may require a Cabinet Report to be submitted for Cabinet approval.
+(Please seek advice from the Procurement Team or HB Public Law.) and Mini business case to be approved by Strategic Procurement Review Board and Following Strategic Procurement Review Board approval, full business case and quotation paperwork to be submitted to Procurement Review Board (Procurement Review Board (Procurement Review Board (Procurement Review Board (Procurement, Legal and Finance) before decision and must be approved prior to procurement and prior to any contract award.

 Total Aggregate Contract Value5 How many quotes are required?
 How should SBC approach the market?
 Who leads the procurement?
 Should the Contract be formally advertised?
 What type of Contract is required?
 Governance Process Who must approve contract award?
-This is in line with the Governance Scheme of Delegation 6 Principles of fair access to public contracts must be followed, ensuring that local, SME and other suppliers have opportunity to compete. system is mandatory.
-Principles of fair access to public contracts must be followed, ensuring that local, SME and other suppliers have opportunity to compete. and Following Strategic Procurement Review Board approval, full business case and quotation paperwork to be submitted to Procurement Review Board (Procurement, Legal and Finance) before submission to Executive Director.
+This is in line with the Governance Scheme of Delegation 6 submission to Executive Director.
 Information Governance Board Approval required for IT projects with a contract value in this value band and where the full business case has specified that there are information governance implications.
 Capital Monitoring Board Approval required for all capital projects that fall within this value band.